 Dates for Judging (to be confirmed):

-July 31, 2022 – judging applications close
+June 29, 2025 – judging applications close

-March 2023 – shortlists and finalists must be decided by panels
+TBC early 2026– shortlists and finalists must be decided by panels

 All discussions are confidential between the judges in each panel and the judging coordinator and/or the Aurealis Awards management team, as required.
 The Aurealis Awards judging coordinator will have no input into these decisions except to mediate panel issues.